alinex/node-ssh/README.md

 <!-- {.hidden-small} -->

-Proxy ssh tunnel allows you to open tunnels through ssh connections which may be used for communication.
+SSH connection handling with the ability to open tunnels for further communications and remote execution.

 A SSH tunnel consists of an encrypted tunnel created through a SSH protocol connection.
 A SSH tunnel can be used to transfer unencrypted traffic over a